dmikushin/libvncclient/README.md

 Frequently Asked Questions
 --------------------------
-> Our commercial product wants to make use of LibVNCServer to create our own VNC server and distribute.
+> Our commercial product wants to make use of LibVNCClient to create our own VNC client and distribute.
 Will this be considered derivative work in the GPLv2 context?

 Yes.
-Please note that while you would have to stick to the GPL for your program if you link to LibVNCServer/LibVNCClient, you do not have to make your code public in case you use the derivative work internally in your organisation, see https://www.gnu.org/licenses/gpl-faq.html#GPLRequireSourcePostedPublic
+Please note that while you would have to stick to the GPL for your program if you link to LibVNCClient, you do not have to make your code public in case you use the derivative work internally in your organisation, see https://www.gnu.org/licenses/gpl-faq.html#GPLRequireSourcePostedPublic

-> Does modifying LibVNCServer code or not make any difference in determining whether our VNC server will be considered derivative work?
+> Does modifying LibVNCClient code or not make any difference in determining whether our VNC client will be considered derivative work?

-No. By simply linking to LibVNCServer/LibVNCClient, your program becomes derivative work.
+No. By simply linking to LibVNCClient, your program becomes derivative work.

 License